wbuchwalter/tslint-loader/README.md

             }
         },

-        // can specify a custom config file relative to current directory
+        // can specify a custom config file relative to current directory or with absolute path
         // 'tslint-custom.json'
         configFile: false,